California lawmakers limit nondisclosure agreements

 The bill has the backing of actress and activist Jane Fonda and former Fox News anchor Gretchen Carlson.

-Current law “allows companies to force employee complaints in to secret proceedings” and can be used to protect “serial offenders” in the workplace, said Democratic Sen. Hannah-Beth Jackson of Santa Barbara.
+The measures can be used to protect “serial offenders” in the workplace, said Democratic Sen. Hannah-Beth Jackson of Santa Barbara.

 Most Read Nation & World Stories